Henrry-Maximo/ignite-clean-code-desafios-review/codigo-limpo-react/README.md

 - 5. Always use ´on´ or ´handle´... always that will creating an function in of component and it's function is user triggered using an event, i.e: `onClick`, `onSubmit`, etc. Always prefix with 'handle', how example: handleCreateNewTodo.
 For functions auxiliaries use `on`, how example: functions of calculate.
+- 6. Pattern Composition versus Pattern Configuration (Component):
+  - Declaration of multiple configurations in a component, how example: you will use label, icon, leftIcon and errorMessage.
+I.e, will happen an confusion at code, because there is presence of pretty props.
+  - Separation at components individual, possibly the use of shape dynamic.
+    - Using functions and props for perform a layout dynamic, only necessary import how a object.
+- 7. Conditions at render (operations javascript in html): avoid using very operations at html, because can overhead the client.